This is the multi-page printable view of this section. Click here to print.

 - After attaching, click the Password Check button.
 The ID and password required to access the resource will be displayed.

 - The ID and Password will be used as information to access the Bastion host later in 5-1.
-Bastion host 접속하기.
+Connect to Bastion host.

 3. Creating a Database